jrcodeza/spring-openapi/README.md

 usage.
 It shows spec to code and also code to spec generation using maven plugins.
 It contains simple REST resources, model (including inheritance), interceptors and examples resolver.

+## OpenAPI UI interpreter
+If you need to display OpenAPI v3 spec in browser you can have a look also on **oas-ui** plugin https://github.com/vahanito/oas-ui (which was developed together with spring-openapi) .
+It supports searching of components and resources.
+Correctly displays inheritance also with discriminator info.
+You can use it in react as plugin or also as standalone bundle js.

 ## Annotations
 ### @OpenApiExample
 You can define it on class, method, parameter or field.
 There are 2 main use cases: